 Koke’e State Park Drive

 The additional 10 miles along the kokee road after the waimea canyon, are filled with lookouts and trails which are a part of kokee state park.
 These lookouts offer magnificent views of the Kalalau valley and is the only possible way to see the popular Napali Coast by car.
-(Visit our homepage to learn more about our Napali coast boat tours)
+(Learn more about our Napali coast boat tours here!)

 Kalalau Lookout- it is easy to identify as you will be greeted with a large sign board.
 It offers a view of the Kalalau valley and the Napali coast which is absolutely stunning!

 Arrive early, preferably before mid-noon, so that you get a clear view without any obstruction from the clouds.
 When you visit early, there is also a lesser chance of you having to swiggle through a flock of tourists to catch the view.
 Rainbow.
 The place offers a safe watching area for children as it is well guarded by railings and is also a good spot for picnics.

 Puu O Kila Lookout- Having driven the long kokee road, this is the last stop.
 The view gets even better here.
 This is only a short distance from the Kalalau lookout.
 When compared to the former one, you need to be extra careful here as the ridge down the cliff can be slippery even during dry weather.
 After completing a short walk down to the edge of the cliff, you can savour the spectacular beauty of the Kalalau valley in its entirety, which is otherwise only available through the Kalalau Trail or via boat/air.

 Waimea Canyon- Koke’e State Parks have numerous scenic trails that start from the beginning to the end of the highway.
 Just about 4 miles up you’ll see the start of some very short trails.
 Each trail is unique and thus, it is ideal to choose a trail that suits your needs.